melissawm/callicore/README.md

 Anyone is welcome to contribute; there is no required minimal level to be a contributor.
 If you catch a typo, have a better idea for an activity, found a bug or would like to make a request, we'll be happy to hear from you.
 Please be mindful of our [Code of Conduct](code_of_conduct.md).

+## Other material

+You can check out my poster at SciPy2019 [here](https://www.overleaf.com/read/qwmnrhzfbrmr)

 ## Contact

 You can contact Melissa at melissa.mendonca@ufsc.br, or @melissawm on twitter.